hatvalues/fast_api_docker/README.md

 # fast_api_docker
-A docker container for FastAPI micro services
+A Docker container for FastAPI micro services

 ## On local with venv